verge-io/docs/docs/public/ProductGuide/wireguard-examples.md

 <br>

-## Example: Creating a VPN Tunnel between Two VeregOS Systems
+## Example: Creating a VPN Tunnel between Two VergeOS Systems

-For this example, "SystemA" and "SystemB" will be used to denote the 2 VeregOS systems to be connected via VPN.
+For this example, "SystemA" and "SystemB" will be used to denote the 2 VergeOS systems to be connected via VPN.
 <br>

 ### On SystemA: